mkhairul6/AlphaDocs/README.md

 #### VoucherError:
 <pre>
 {
-	id: ID of Voucher this is invalid,
+	id: ID of Voucher that is invalid,
 	message: string, a human readable string that explains why the voucher is invalid }
 </pre>